 You will be writing in four levels of increasing length and complexity.
 The first, completely informal level, is your in-class writing exercises.
 The second is short assignments of two pages in length; these will offer opportunities for you to experiment with different ideas and styles-completely free of risk-as you will be given credit for merely completing the assignment.
 The third category is the drafts of your full-length essays that you will workshop in class.
-The fourth category is the final version of the four major assignments.
-These should be 1,500-2,500 words in length and will be graded for overall quality.
+The fourth category is the final version of the four major assignments, which will be graded.
 Naturally, all papers must be nonfiction, i.e. true stories.